alnkesq/RemoteConfigurator/README.md

 %LOCAL_PATH% # When running locally, the directory that contains the .sshrecipe file.
 %VERSION% # The script-local SetVersion that was set at the beginning of a callable script.
 %WINDOWS% # Whether the system runs Windows rather than Linux.
+%IS_SH_EXPORT% # Whether this is running as --export-sh
+%IS_DOCKER_EXPORT% # Whether this is running as --export-dockerfile

 # Runs a command only if EXAMPLE is set (or not set).
 IfDef    EXAMPLE ./example.sh